 Appointment to the Board:

 The Board has 15 members who must all live in the city and reflect the diversity of the city.
-This 15-member Board governs the CCRB, with five seats appointed by the Mayor, five appointed by the NYC City Council, three designated by the Police Commissioner, one appointed by the Public Advocate, and the is Chair appointed jointly by the Mayor and City Council.
+This 15-member Board governs the CCRB, with five seats appointed by the Mayor, five appointed by the NYC City Council, three designated by the Police Commissioner, one appointed by the Public Advocate, and the Chair is jointly appointed by the Mayor and City Council.

 No member of the board may have a law enforcement background, other than those designated by the police commissioner, and none may be public employees or serve in public office.
 Board members serve three-year terms, which can be and often are, renewed.
 They receive compensation on a per-session basis, though some board members choose to serve pro bono.